 3. Pelvic Clocks

-Personal Trainer Gail Wetzler claims that pelvic clocks offer a long list of health benefits, including
+Pelvic clocks offer a long list of health benefits, including:

 Rock your hips forward and backward, bringing your bellybutton down to your spine and then up at your pubic bone.
 Rotate your hips so that the 3:00 side is lower, and then tilt your pelvis until the 6:00 is in the lowest position.
 Move around the clock, hitting every number until 12:00 is the lowest position again.
 Repeat this exercise 2-3 times, then reverse in the opposite direction 2-3 times.